muziejus/transverse/index.md

 Note: Even for someone not particularly mathematically inclined like me, Euler’s proof is exceptionally readable, and it leads to the conclusion I’ve excerpted here.
-Nevertheless, what I want to underscore is the way the story moves from our imagined fiction of drunk students stumbling around the city to Euler’s sterilizing reframing of the question.
+Nevertheless, the story has moved from our imagined fiction of drunk students stumbling around the city or enumerating directions to Euler’s sterilizing reframing of the question.
 People are removed from the question, and places become mere letters.
 From GPS directions to the somehow less precise pink path, to Euler’s abstracted map, then

 ---